Induction and Mentoring Project

-Conduct a review of both national and international literature to identify the key components comprising ‘quality’ processes in relation to the induction and mentoring of beginning teachers.
+Conducted a review of both national and international literature to identify the key components comprising ‘quality’ processes in relation to the induction and mentoring of beginning teachers.

-Complete an environmental scan of the current induction and mentoring practices available for teachers holding provisional registration in South Australia.
+Completed an environmental scan of the current induction and mentoring practices available for teachers holding provisional registration in South Australia.

 Identified high-quality instances of induction and mentoring of teachers with provisional registration in South Australia to ensure that these cases were representative of the early childhood services, primary and secondary schools.

 To assist in identifying high-quality cases of induction and mentoring the Board engaged with stakeholders through reference groups, focus groups, and individual stakeholder representative meetings.
 Stakeholders included teachers, school/site leaders, employers, unions and professional associations.

 Clearly, teachers were fundamental participants in this project.
 Focus group interviews, that engaged teachers who had recently transitioned to (full) registration and who were considered to have experienced ‘quality’ induction and mentoring, were conducted across metropolitan and regional South Australia in early 2017.

 The mentors for these teachers were also invited to share their details and insights regarding the process and mechanisms used to support the provisionally registered teachers.